MikeTheGent/Dual_Clock/README.md

 ## Hardware

 In UK I buy parts from thepihut.com and eBay.
-The ClosedCube HDC1080 may not be easily sourced outside UK and can be easily substituted with other I2C sensors.
+The ClosedCube HDC1080 might be difficult to source outside UK and can be easily substituted with other I2C sensors.
 Just avoid the hopelessly inaccurate DHT11.

 1. Waveshare ESP32 S3 Zero